 PWN's Global Community lets you connect with like-minded professionals around the world, develop your skills and competencies, achieve your career aspirations, and share your experience and knowledge.
 Connect, share, learn, advance—yourself and the world!
 The annual fee for Premium Members is 750 DKK.
 Non-members may attend some of our speaker events (150 DKK fee per event).

 We offer an ongoing series of professionally focused events and workshops; networking opportunities; our Mentoring Program; and our Women Entrepreneurs Group Program.
-In September (2017), we'll be celebrating our 10-year anniversary!
+Take a look at some of the photos from our recent events.

 We invite you to join us!

 Take a moment to review our plans for 2018, here:

 It's a scene we're all familiar with: a father returns home from work, dinner is in the oven and the kids are quietly working on homework.
 His wife took care of the kids and the house while he was at work.
 This is representative of how the majority of American families once operated.

 When people talk about women not “leading like men,” they are limiting the ways that women can lead.